 - 1 medium brown onion finely chopped

-- ¼ tsp sea salt + more to season
+- ¼ teaspoon sea salt + more to season

-- 3 cloves of garlic finely grated or put through a garlic press
+- 3 cloves of garlic minced or put through a garlic press

 - 12 sun-dried tomatoes from a jar in oil.
 Sliced into thin strips.

 - 250 g (2 and ¼ cups) penne pasta (dry weight)

 - 300 ml (1 and ¼ cups) double/heavy cream

 - 45 g (½ cup grated) hard Italian cheese finely grated + more for serving

 - 4 or 5 leaves of fresh basil torn